 Register your overseas travel and/or residential details here.

-There is extreme risk to your security in Haiti and we advise against all travel due to lawlessness and violent crime.
+There is high risk to your security elsewhere in Haiti, and we advise against all tourist and other non-essential travel due to violent crime.

-As there is no New Zealand diplomatic presence in Haiti, the ability of the government to assist New Zealand citizens who get into trouble is severely limited.
+As there is no New Zealand diplomatic presence in Haiti, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.

-New Zealanders living or travelling in Haiti should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Haiti should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should check that your travel insurance policy covers travel in Haiti – exclusions may well apply.

-New Zealanders living or travelling in Haiti are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Haiti are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.